Please enable JavaScript to ensure auto alt text generation works properly

 2. No knockout logic.

-There’s no way to filter out obviously unqualified candidates up front.
-If you ask “Do you have a valid driver’s license?” and someone says “no,” there’s no automation to disqualify or route them accordingly.
+There’s no way to flag obviously unqualified candidates up front.
+If you ask “Do you have a valid driver’s license?” and someone says “no,” there’s no automation to surface that response or prioritize other candidates accordingly.
 Truffle, by contrast, includes qualification questions by default.

 3. Limited advanced assessments.